Zeeshan138063/simple-rest-api/README.md

 Make sure you have Go latest version installed

-You should see a lots of logs, without errors.
-Finally if something goes right, you should see a log like this:
+If something goes right, you should see a log like this:

 `2020/05/11 15:29:02 running api server at http://0.0.0.0:5400`